SecurityRiskAdvisors/dredd/README.md

 Dredd also supports the evaluation of IDS rules against packet captures.

-See the release blog post for more information: https://sra.io/blog/automated-detection-rule-analysis-with-dredd/
+See the release blog post and video for more information: https://sra.io/blog/automated-detection-rule-analysis-with-dredd/ & https://youtu.be/FUxcKR-HaOM

 ## Supported Backends